andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     ],

     /**
-     * Определение поля (InputObjectField) для входящего объектного GraphQL типа (InputObjectType)
+     * Defining a field (InputObjectField) for the incoming GraphQL object type (InputObjectType)
-     * с использованием middleware конвейера, основанного на приоритезированной очереди.
+     * using pipeline middleware based on a priority queue.
      */
     'inputObjectFieldResolverMiddlewares' => [
         Inputs\ReflectionPropertyMiddleware::class => Inputs\ReflectionPropertyMiddleware::PRIORITY,